MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

   - *People in your organization* links work for only people inside your Office 365 organization.
 (They do not work for guests in the directory, only members).

-    Like an *anyone* link, a *people in my organization* link is a transferrable, secret key.
+    Like an *anyone* link, a *people in my organization* link is a transferrable, revocable secret key.
 Unlike an *anyone* link, these links only work for people inside your Office 365 organization.
 When somebody opens a *people in my organization* link, they need to be authenticated as a member in your directory.
 If they're not currently signed-in, they'll be prompted to sign-in.

   - *Specific people* links only work for the people that users specify when they share the item.